There are a lot of things to think about when you purchase a new furnace:

 Service Experts Heating & Air Conditioning is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.

 The furnace efficiency rating helps establish how much energy is required to heat your home and, essentially, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your heating system requires to heat your home.
+Basically, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.

-Note that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in each home is different – some good quality, some lower, so the AFUE rating does not consider this in their rating.
-If you worry that your furnace or duct system is not energy efficient, give Service Experts a call today and we will provide you with a free in-home analysis and help you discover how much more energy and money you could possibly save each month.
+Note that this rating does not consider the potential heat lost through leaking or improperly installed duct work or attic insulation.
+The duct work in each home is different – some high quality, some poorer, so the AFUE rating does not consider this in their rating.
+If you worry that your heating system or duct system is not energy efficient, give Service Experts a call today and we will give you a free in-home analysis and help you discover how much more energy and money you could possibly save each month.